 I am a UKCP accredited psychoanalytic psychotherapist (IPSS) and have been working as a psychotherapist for the past 9 years.

 My professional background is in teaching.
 After my Matura (A-levels) in Austria I qualified as a teacher for Secondary School in the subjects German and Art.
 I worked in schools and NGOs, later I focused on teaching German as a Foreign Language.

 When I became a mother, I decided to re-train as a psychoanalytic psychotherapist.
-This decision was partly inspired by my own psychotherapy, but also by a developing interest in understanding how our earliest relationships shape the way we think, feel and behave in adult years.
+This decision was inspired by my own psychotherapy and a developing interest in understanding how our earliest relationships shape the way we think, feel and behave in adult years.

-During my training course in psychoanalytic psychotherapy I have undergone placements in a Therapeutic Community in Richmond (RPFI) and at Richmond Borough Mind.
+During my training course in psychoanalytic psychotherapy I underwent placements in a Therapeutic Community in Richmond (RPFI) and at Richmond Borough Mind.
 I also worked as a volunteer counsellor in the low cost clinic of the Guild of Psychotherapists.

 I am also keen to understand in what way our political and social environment, and that of our parents and ancestors, shape our internalized working models.